How we use and protect your personal data

 What Personal Data We Collect and Where From

-You may give us information about you when applying for a role or position within Elder either online, via third party sites and/or direct contact made with Elder.
+You may give us information about you when applying for a role or position within Elder either online, via third party sites, through a referral by an existing carer or employee, and/or direct contact made with Elder.
 This information may include your employment history, resume / CV, past salary information and other contact and personal information.

 Information we collect about you